multiverseweb/rover/README.md

 # Mars Rover Navigation Optimization System (MRNOS) 🛰

-The Mars Rover Navigation Optimization System is a passion project by **[Tejas Gupta](https://github.com/multiverseweb)** and **[Ojas Gupta](https://github.com/ojas-git)** developed under the guidance of **Prof. Bindu Garg**, HOD, CSE & CSBS, Bharati Vidyapeeth University, College of Engineering, Pune.
+The Mars Rover Navigation Optimization System is a project by **[Tejas Gupta](https://github.com/multiverseweb)** and **[Ojas Gupta](https://github.com/ojas-git)** developed under the guidance of **Prof. Bindu Garg**, HOD, CSE & CSBS, Bharati Vidyapeeth University, College of Engineering, Pune.
 It is a scaled-down prototype designed to explore real-time environmental monitoring and data-driven decision-making.
 The project focuses on collecting temperature and humidity readings to analyze climate conditions and detect anomalies that could impact autonomous navigation.

 ## Research Hypothesis
 A scaled-down Mars Rover prototype can effectively collect temperature and humidity data, demonstrating how real-time environmental monitoring can be used for autonomous navigation, climate analysis, and anomaly detection.